rc2754/ezVolcano/README.md

 # ezVolcano
-Shiny R app for charting interactive volcano plots.
-Most aesthetic settings are customizable.
-Click on data points to add/remove annotation labels, which can be repositioned by dragging.
+ezVolcano is a user-friendly Shiny R app for creating interactive volcano plots.
+Designed for data visualization in bioinformatics, this tool allows full customization of aesthetic settings through a graphic user interface.
+Simply upload your dataset and explore results dynamically.
+Click on data points to add/remove annotations, and drag labels for precise positioning.

-Online version is available here:
+The online web app is available here:

 ## Table of Contents
 - [Local setup](#local-setup)